These claims are false, as everyone in the industry knows.

 Marchionne created de Meo (Renault) - Renaulation, breakthrough imminent.

 Apart from that, he never mentioned a coach or mentor to me.
-I never dared to inquire about his mentor.
-I still wouldn’t.
+I never dared to ask about his mentor.
+I still wouldn't do it

-Because that is a private matter.
+Because that's a private matter.
 I have far too much personal respect for him.

 However, I could see the obvious results of a coaching process.